-Custom HTML implementations can be created that take advantage of the ActiveX, ColdFusion, and Java Connectors.
+Custom HTML implementations can be created that take advantage of the ActiveX, ColdFusion, Java Connectors, and the .NET Link.

 Users access the different components of ArcIMS using the Author, Designer, and Administration tools.
 These tools are accessible as stand-alone components or through the ArcIMS Manager.